hasura/graphql-engine/manual/auth/extra-user-info.rst

    * Show an example of a profile table with user_id and the permissions

 It is a common use-case to store extra information about your users other than authentication related data to create a proper user profile (like name, age, address etc.).
-For this you should create a custom table in the ``data`` microservice and use that to store the extra user information.
+For this, you should create a custom table in the ``data`` microservice and use that to store the extra user information.

 **To store extra information about your users:**